cmaxw/devchat-eleventy/src/my-ruby-story/mrs-093-thomas-grassl.md

 They then talk about Thomas' position as Developer Relations in SAP and what it entails.
 Thomas then talks about the career opportunities that comes with customization on the enterprise scale.

-Finally Charles and Thomas talk about how SAP approaches developer relations.
+Finally Charles and Thomas talk about how SAP approaches developer relations and what developers should do if they would like to contribute to SAP Open Source project.

 ## Links